Embroidered dress worn by a Polish Jewish girl in hiding

 The collection consists of a dress, photographs, and publications relating to the experiences of Lola Rein before and during the Holocaust in Poland and after the Holocaust in Germany, and photographs relating to the experiences of Walter Kaufman after the Holocaust in Germany.

-The papers consist of 3 songbooks and 1 school geography atlas from Eschwege DP camp, 1 autograph album from Stanislawów, Poland,and 48 photographs of the donors' families before and after World War II.
+The papers consist of three songbooks and one school geography atlas from Eschwege DP camp; one autograph album from Stanislawów, Poland; and 48 photographs of the donors' families before and after World War II.